 In recent months we have seen a number of new taxes implemented on Vancouver-area property, particularly for non-resident buyers.
-But these taxes don’t apply to real estate taxes in Point Roberts, which is rapidly gaining the benefits of a Monaco-like “tax haven”; being an easy 1 hour’s drive to the cosmopolitan center but with a significantly lower tax burden for its property owners.
+But these taxes don’t apply to real estate taxes in Point Roberts, which is rapidly gaining the benefits of a Monaco-like “tax haven”; being an easy one-hour drive to the cosmopolitan center but with a significantly lower tax burden for its property owners.

 To be specific: